selivan/selivan.github.io/_posts/2017-12-21-grub2-password-for-all-but-default-menu-entries.md

 EOF
 ```

-Cleartext passwords are not a very good idea, but you anyway have full-disk encryption, don't you?
 Btw, grub allows to have other users than superuser, that have access to only some of menu entries.

 Now, you have to define default menu entries as `--unresticted`, allowing to use them without password.
 Linux menu entries are defined in file `/etc/grub.d/10_linux`.
 Simpliest way to change all entries is to modify `CLASS` variable in the beginning of the file: